-For national, historical time series data and for states: Use the American Community Survey
+For national historical time series data and for states: Use the American Community Survey

 The American Community Survey provides annual national and subnational estimates of health insurance coverage back to 2008.
 Also, this survey makes it possible to analyze dynamics in health insurance coverage at a finer level of geography.
-Use American Community Survey one-year estimates for analysis of health insurance trends at the state, county, city and congressional-district levels.
+Use American Community Survey one year estimates for analysis of health insurance trends for states, counties, and cities with populations of 65,000 or more, and for congressional- districts.
+Due to the improvements to the CPS ASEC discussed above, use American Community Survey data for analysis of national health insurance across a longer time period (2008 to 2018).